Skip to main content

 Drink bottled water

-Tap water is not safe to drink in most areas.
-Stick to bottled water with sealed caps and avoid ice in drinks outside of high-end restaurants and hotels.
+Tap water isn't safe to drink in most areas.
+Buy bottled water with the seal intact, and skip ice in drinks unless you're at a high-end restaurant or hotel.

 HIGH